Engineering Management MSc

 Entry Criteria 2017/18

-A UK first or second class Honours degree or equivalent internationally recognised qualification in an engineering, science or technology discipline.
+- A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in an engineering, science or technology subject.

 Entry criteria are subject to review and change each academic year.